 The Earps knew the dislike they felt throughout town had heightened.
 Plus the danger to their lives had increased.
 They moved from their homes into the Cosmopolitan Hotel.

 On December 28, 1881, Virgil Earp was walking home on Allen Street.
 He was between the Oriental and the Crystal Palace Saloons.
 Shots rang out, coming from a second story area which was being constructed.
 This was above the Bucket of Blood Saloon (present day: Longhorn Restaurant).
 Virgil was hit by the gunfire, which severely injured his left arm.

 On March 18, 1882 Morgan and Wyatt Earp went for a game of pool at Campbell & Hatch's on Allen Street.
 Two bullets sped through the back door from an alley.
 The first bullet hit Morgan - a fatal shot.
 The second shot came close to Wyatt's head, but missed and entered a wall.
-Morgan died a little later, with family members by his side.
+Dr. Goodfellow, an expert at treating gunshot wounds was called for immediately.
+Despite his expertise, Morgan's wounding was very severe.
+He died a little later, with family members by his side.

 Morgan's body was shipped back to Colton California.
 Virgil and Allie knew it was time to leave town.
 They accompanied the remaining Earp women and boarded the train to Colton.

 Virgil and Allie stayed in Colton with the family.
 During this time Virgil began getting treatment for his arm.
 For about two years he traveled up to San Francisco to get specialized medical care.11

 Virgil obtained a private security guard job for the Southern Pacific Railroad.
 They had a territory battle with a division of the Atchison, Topeka and Santa Fe.
 He had his gun ready in the engineer's cab.
 He was there for prevention of forward track by their competitor.
 That was - until the courts ruled.1